VEuPathDB/web-monorepo/packages/sites/clinepi-site/htdocs/documents/displayName_Download_Files_README.txt

 • average -- Provided for number variables
 • number_distinct_values -- Count of all possible values for variable
 • distinct_values -- Pipe-delimited (|) list of all possible values for string variable
 • variable -- Column header, or variable name, from original data files.
-Pipe-delimited (|) list if multiple variables from original data files were mapped to one ontology term (Example: "[INSERT variable for the key variable whose IRI appears above]")
+Comma-delimited (,) list if multiple variables from original data files were mapped to one ontology term (Example: "[INSERT variable for the key variable whose IRI appears above]")
    ◦ Values are formatted as "data file::variable" (Example: "[INSERT dataFile::variable for the key variable whose IRI appears above]"; variable "[INSERT variable-only for the key variable whose IRI appears above]" came from data file "[INSERT dataFile-only for the key variable whose IRI appears above].[INSERT file extension for the dataFile]")